 9. The preponderance of evidence indicates that sudden death in young athletes (and probably nonathletes) in the age range of 12-25 years should be regarded as a low event rate occurrence.

 10. Currently, there is insufficient information available to support the view that universal screening ECGs in asymptomatic young people for cardiovascular disease is appropriate or possible on a national basis for the United States, either in competitive athletes or in the general youthful population.
 The ECG can promote detection of specific cardiovascular diseases and thereby benefit some individuals in a screening environment, but cannot be regarded as an ideal or effective test when applied to large healthy populations.

-Keywords: Athletes, Quality Control, Cardiovascular Abnormalities, Electrocardiography, Questionnaires, Universities, Physical Examination, Death, Sudden, Cardiac
+Keywords: Athletes, Quality Control, Cardiovascular Abnormalities, Electrocardiography, Surveys and Questionnaires, Universities, Physical Examination, Death, Sudden, Cardiac

 < Back to Listings